harrycresswell/harry/site/content/articles/write-what-you-like.md

 +++
-title = "Write what you like, just tell the truth" date = "2019-02-08T08:43:54Z" description = "A short piece on story telling, and finding purpose in your writing" slug = "write-what-you-like-tell-the-truth"
+title = "Write what you like, tell the truth" date = "2019-02-08T08:43:54Z" description = "A short piece on story telling, and finding purpose in your writing" slug = "write-what-you-like-tell-the-truth"